Danny Noonan (American football): Green Bay Packers

 On September 16, 1992, he was claimed off waivers by the Green Bay Packers, played 6 games as a backup in the team's 3-4 defense and recorded 4 tackles, before being waived on November 10.

 Denver Broncos

 On April 6, 1993, he signed as a free agent with the Denver Broncos.
 He retired on August 17, after missing almost half of the team's training camp with a knee injury.

 Personal life

-Noonan married his wife Julie in 2002 and has six children (Sydney, Sam, Maverick, Alec, Branson and Marisa).
+Noonan married his wife Julie in 2002 and they have six children (Sydney, Sam, Maverick, Alec, Branson and Marisa) and grandchildren Levi & Charles.